currychern/bounti/README.md

 > Q: What is the current state of your idea?

 A: We have finished scoping out the basic premise of the app, settled on design, engineering, and project management guidelines, and have started making mockups.
-Here's a link to a mockup we made: (https://github.com/currychern/bounti/tree/master/public/assets).
+Here's a link to a mockup we made: (https://github.com/currychern/bounti/tree/master/public/assets/app_mockup.png).
 We will begin designing a prototype soon.

 > Q: Do you have text, articles, data, code, etc.?

 A: Our goal is to create a mobile app.
 We have a github repository (https://github.com/currychern/bounti) and will update it with code and other assets leading up to the hackathon.
 We have a brief synopsis of the problem and links to articles highlighting the problem with food waste here (https://github.com/currychern/bounti#the-problem).
-Did you know: about 40% of food produced in the US ends up being wasted.
+Did you know: with the food we waste, we could feed a healthy diet to two-thirds of Americans.

 > Q: What skills do you think your project might need?